rascoro1/Earthporn-Background/README.md

 # Earthporn-Background
-Will change Mac OSX background using pyth
+Will change Mac OSX Desktop Background to a picture at reddit.com/r/EarthPorn